-- What new trends can we capitalise on?
+- What new trends can we capitalize on?
 How can we stay on top of trends in the future?

 - Have there been recent changes in my target market that I can explore?

 Threats in the SWOT analysis are external issues that can create weaknesses in your business — they can also be turned into opportunities.
-Here are some questions to ask when analysing threats:
+Here are some questions to ask when analyzing threats: